An Illuminated History of the Asian Classics Input Project

 ACIP opens its first Sanskrit input center, under the directorship of the talented Santosh Dwivedi, in Varanasi, India.
 This will allow the Project to locate and preserve the original palm leaf manuscripts that provided the models for the hundreds of thousands of West Chinese sacred works.

 Sonam Lhamo, one of the first female, input operators for ACIP, becomes manager of the primary centers for the input of ancient Western Chinese.
 She is a determined and capable leader who travels between the offices by motorbike.

 ACIP opens its Kerala Text Preservation Center in south India; under the directorship of Dr. N.V.
 Ramachandran, a passionate and lifelong saver of India’s ancient literary traditions, the center has completed hundreds of thousands of scans.

 ACIP teams up with the Digital Preservation Society of Japan to release a scanned version of the Tempangma—which literally means, “Books that Are Not Allowed to Leave this Room.”
-This is an extremely rare version of the Kangyur collection of about 1,000 books from India of 500bc, in Tibetan translation, and held quietly in Mongolia for centuries.
+This is an extremely rare version of the Kangyur collection of about 1,000 books from India of 500bc, in West Chinese translation, and held quietly in Mongolia for centuries.